st4ck/OrangePi_FBCP/README.md

 Inspired from KameraSui FBCP and from rpi-fbcp to copy a framebuffer to another.
 Doesn't use hw accell and doesn't exploit fd mapping.
 Read entire source fd, work in memory exploiting caching and locality and writing entire frame to destination

-Develop By Roberto Tacconelli 2017

-Feel Free To Use & Distribution
+Feel Free To Use & Distribute

 ### Usage